lucamaf/probable-funicular/README.md

 ```

 ## Packaging and running the application on Microshift
-Since Microshift is not exposed by default outside the Edge network we would need a 2 steps approach to deploy the Quarkus application on it:
+Since Microshift is not implementing Build or BuildConfig OpenShift APIs, we would need a 2 steps approach to deploy the Quarkus application on it:
 1. build the container image and push it to Quay (as configured inside the application.properties file)
    ```
    mvn clean package -DskipTests -Dquarkus.container-image.push=true -Dquarkus.container-image.password=<your_quay_password>
    ```
-2. copy the generated k8s deployment [artifact](target/kubernetes/kubernetes.yml) to the Edge device and
+2. use the generated k8s deployment [artifact](target/kubernetes/kubernetes.yml) and create the deployment, while connected to the Edge device
    ```
    kubectl create -f kubernetes.yml
    ```